iLikeDarbo/PMilten_GenHex/README.md

 # genHEX
 Methods and data for generalized design of heat exchangers.

+## what is changed in this fork
+there are a number of places that have 1-D numpy arrays that throw up errors.
+Add .item() to the end of these

 Related publications:
 _Generalized Method for the Conceptual Design of Compact Heat Exchangers_
 Petter Miltén, Isak Johnsson, Anders Lundbladh, Carlos Xisto